EASYNETY/1ta/docs/features/classes/README.md

 ## Contents

 - [Classes & Courses Integration](./classes-courses-integration.md) - Documentation for classes and courses integration
-- [Enrollment Management System](./Enrollment.md) - Documentation for the slot-based enrollment system
+- [Enrolment Management System](./Enrolment.md) - Documentation for the slot-based enrolment system
-- [Slot-Based Enrollment with Waitlist](./SlotBasedEnrollment.md) - Documentation for the enhanced slot-based enrollment system with waitlist functionality
+- [Slot-Based Enrolment with Waitlist](./SlotBasedEnrollment.md) - Documentation for the enhanced slot-based enrolment system with waitlist functionality

 ## Overview

-The classes feature allows administrators and teachers to manage classes, courses, and student enrollment.
+The classes feature allows administrators and teachers to manage classes, courses, and student enrolment.
 It includes functionality for creating and managing classes, assigning teachers, enrolling students, and tracking class progress.

 ## Key Concepts

 - **Classes**: Specific instances of courses with assigned teachers, students, and schedules.
 - **Courses**: Educational content that can be taught in multiple classes.
-- **Enrollment**: Process of adding students to classes.
+- **Enrolment**: Process of adding students to classes.
 - **Scheduling**: Assigning times and locations for classes.

 ## Features